It’s officially a monkey year. Here’s to a healthy, peaceful, and exuberant filled year ahead. 祝大家身體健康，幸福美滿，候運當頭!

 24 small moulds

 In a pot, bring water to a boil.
 Add chrysanthemum flower.
 Cover and simmer for 5 minutes.
-Pour tea over a mesh sifter to remove all chrysanthemum flowers.
+Pour tea over a sieve over a bowl or cup to remove all chrysanthemum flowers.
 Pour tea back into pot.
 On low heat, add honey and stir to combine.
 Then, add agar agar powder and bring to a boil.
 Stir constantly to combine powder.
 Remove from heat.